ngnrsaa/qflex/README.md

-# qFlex: A flexible high-performance simulator for the verification and benchmarking of quantum circuits implemented on real hardware
+# qFlex: A flexible high-performance simulator for verifying and benchmarking quantum circuits implemented on real hardware

 ## Description